Mabel Ping-Hua Lee: Personal life and death

 Mabel Lee never married and managed to maintain economic independence.
-This was a lifestyle only women with higher education could have had during Lee's lifetime.
+This was a lifestyle that only women with higher education could have had during Lee's life-time.
 She never went back to her academic studies, even after friend Hu Shih suggested she continue her "scholastic and intellectual interests".
-Lee chose to dedicate her life to Christ and the Chinatown community until her death in 1966.
-She was 70 years old.
+Lee chose to dedicate her life to Christianity and the Chinatown community until her death in 1966.
+She was seventy years old.

 Legacy

 In November 2017, a motion was introduced in Congress by Rep. Nydia Velazquez to rename the Chinatown Station U.S. Post Office at 6 Doyers Street in honor of Mabel Lee.
 The bill was passed in the U.S. House of Representatives in March 2018.
 There was a dedication ceremony at the First Chinese Baptist Church at 21 Pell St. on December 3, 2018, at 11am.

 In March 2018, Lee was honored as one of a featured series of women's suffrage activists displayed on LinkNYC kiosks in New York City as part of a partnership with the Museum of the City of New York.

 Lee was named a National Women's History Alliance honoree in 2020.
+Mabel Ping-Hua Lee was featured in the New York Times Overlooked series obituaries on remarkable people whose deaths initially went unreported in newspaper in September 2020.